btc-git/FileReceipt/README.md

    Note: Replace `C:\FileReceipt\` with the correct path to where these files are located on your computer.

 ## Update History
+2/16/2025 - Added checkbox control to toggle the 1,000 file limit when processing zip files

+9/20/2024 - Removed text file output.

 3/17/2024 - Changed zip file processing to utilize disk space (temp file) instead of RAM to avoid crashing when processing very large files.
-Added a threshold preventing recursive cataloging of zip files containing more than 1000 files.
+Added a threshold preventing recursive cataloging of zip files containing more than 1,000 files.

-9/20/2024 - Removed text file output.

 ## License
 FileReceipt is licensed under the GNU General Public License v3.0.